silzai/ObsidianNotes/Notes/RandomStudyNotes/OS/Lecture/Lecture-2.md

 - All below is done by MMU, and for absolute code, this is not needed:
 	- for single partition contiguous memory allocation:
-		- for a certain process reloaction sddress : 5000, the limit: 500
+		- for a certain process relocation address : 5000, the limit: 500
 			- first physical address starts from 5000
 			- will go upto 499
 			- only contain processes that will be loaded into memory